swamyg/wordpress/wp-content/plugins/optin-forms/readme.txt

 3. Add your form to your website with a simple mouse-click.

 == Changelog ==
+= 1.2.8.3 =
+* Fixes issue with missing styling on forms

+= 1.2.8.2 =
+* Fixes issue with Google Fonts console error for form design 06

+= 1.2.8.1 =
+* Fixes issue with form design 06 on mobile devices

+= 1.2.8 =
+* Added a new completely minimal form design ( 06 ) meant for developers to use and style as they need

+= 1.2.7 =
+* Removed leftover testing code.

+= 1.2.6 =
+* Updated to account for iContact changes.

+= 1.2.4 =
+* Added ConvertKit integration.

+= 1.2.3 =
+* Update to properly handle plugin version numbers.

+= 1.2.2 =
+* Fixed a bug that was preventing the optin form from being displayed in certain circumstances.

+= 1.2.1 =
+* Fixed a bug that was throwing an error when no custom form designs were registered.

+= 1.2.0 =
+* Added the ability for themes and plugins to extend Optin Forms with their own custom form designs.

+= 1.1.9 =
+* Updated GetResponse to campaign token.
+* Updated broken links.

 = 1.1.8 =
 * Updated text domain.